Skip to content ↓

 Governor Visits

-The safeguarding governor routinely reviews the school's single central record for staff and regularly meets with the designated safeguarding lead.
-The health and safety governor has undertaken termly monitoring walks across the school site and our SEND governor meet with our Inclusion Manager to discuss provision for children with special educational needs
+The Safeguarding governor routinely reviews the school's single central record for staff and regularly meets with the Designated Safeguarding Lead.
+The Health and Safety governor undertakes termly monitoring walks across the school site and our SEND and Pupil Premium governors meet with our Inclusion Manager to discuss provision for our potentially more vulnerable groups of children

 Accountability